 Finally, there is one long-distance trail in Scotland, that I’m not done with yet – the West Highland Way.
 Last year I hiked from Crianlarich to For William, completing the northern half of the trail.
 This year, I will of my best to squeeze in a trek along the southern part of the route, walking from Milngavie to Crianlarich in four days, possibly adding a day to climb Ben Lomond, while I’m there.

-You might also like: Guide to Hiking the West Highland Way
+You might also like: Complete guide to hiking the West Highland Way

 More Long-distance walks in Scotland

-Of course there are many more long-distance walks in Scotland varying in length, infrastructure and required level of experience.
-I’ve listed them all below and to make it easier to you to find what you’re looking for, I sorted them after length and average number of days it takes do finish the trails.
-To find out more about the trails and for detailed descriptions, check out walkhighlands.co.uk.
+Of course, there are many more long-distance walks in Scotland varying in length, infrastructure and required level of experience.
+I’ve listed them all below and to make it easier for you to find what you’re looking for, I sorted them after length and the average number of days it takes do finish the trails.

 I promise that even if you only have a week to travel around Scotland, you can easily manage to squeeze in a shorter long-distance walk and on many of them you don’t even have to camp!